Cheong Wa Dae: 2022–2025: Conversion into a public park

-On March 20, 2022, President-elect Yoon Suk Yeol announced that he would take office on May 10 in the Ministry of National Defense building in the Yongsan District of Seoul, and open Cheong Wa Dae to the public as a park.
+On 20 March 2022, President-elect Yoon Suk Yeol announced that he would take office on 10 May in the Ministry of National Defense building in the Yongsan District of Seoul, and open Cheong Wa Dae to the public as a park.
 In May 2022, following an order issued by Yoon after he took office, the building officially converted into a public park and opened to public visitation for the first time in its 74-year history, with a maximum of 39,000 visitors allowed daily.
-The visitors can witness cultural performances, tours, and hiking trails that lead to the mountain Bugaksan, Cheongwadae's scenic backdrop.
+The visitors could witness cultural performances, tours, and use hiking trails that lead to the mountain Bugaksan, Cheongwadae's scenic backdrop.

 The Government of South Korea allocated ₩36 billion (about $29.5 million) from government reserve funds for the relocation of the office.
 However, the Ministry of National Defense at the time faced criticism, with concerns raised regarding the potential negative impact on national security, associated costs, and other issues such as heightened nuclear activity in North Korea and challenges to post-pandemic economic recovery.
-A recent survey revealed that 58% of the people opposed this move.
+A survey revealed that 58% of the people opposed this move.

 2025–present: Restoration of Cheong Wa Dae as presidential office

-In December 2024, after the impeachment of President Yoon, there have been increasing calls to restore Cheong Wa Dae as the presidential office and official residence.
+In December 2024, after the impeachment of President Yoon, there were increasing calls to restore Cheong Wa Dae as the presidential office and official residence.
 Rep. Kim Byung-joo of the Democratic Party, a former general, said that the Yongsan office was unsuitable as a presidential office, while conservative mayor of Daegu, Hong Joon-pyo said that Yoon's move away from Cheong Wa Dae "diminished the president's charisma from the outset and emboldened the (political) opposition" and "The Blue House, like the White House in the United States, is a symbol of Korea".
 A joint survey released in June 2025 and conducted by South Korean broadcasters KBS, MBC and SBS found that 58.2% of respondents supported having the next South Korean president work at Cheong Wa Dae.
 Following his inauguration that same month, President Lee Jae-myung said he would stay in the Yongsan office until the presidential office is relocated to Cheong Wa Dae.
-On August 1, 2025, Cheong Wa Dae closed to public for maintenance ahead of return of the presidential office.
+On 1 August 2025, Cheong Wa Dae closed to public for maintenance ahead of return of the presidential office.

+On 8 December 2025, the presidential office officially began its relocation back to Cheong Wa Dae.
+The transfer was finished on 29 December, with President Lee reporting for work at the residence that day.